MLopezJ/asset-tracker-cloud-coiote-azure-converter-js/README.md

 | 3315  | Barometer | 5700 | Sensor Value | { 'pmin': 600, 'pmax': 3600 } | **float** |   [link](https://github.com/OpenMobileAlliance/lwm2m-registry/blob/prod/3315.xml) |

 where received value is `{ 'pmin': 600, 'pmax': 3600 }` but it is expecting a `float` value.

+This make not possible to generate the `Expected output` object.
 Rigth now there is an [investigation about how to interpretate this](https://github.com/MLopezJ/asset-tracker-cloud-coiote-azure-converter-js/issues/7)

 ## Expected input